 Cooking with Abida

-Together we made a classic Moplah Marinated Fish, Mutton Stew, Pathari bread, Shrimp Biryani and Chakara Chora, a wheat berry pudding.
+Together we made a classic Moplah Marinated Fish, Mutton Stew, Pathiri bread, Shrimp Biryani and Chakara Chora, a wheat berry pudding.
 We ate, laughed, and talked until late in the night.
 And still, when our host walked us to the door, she beamed.

 They say when someone is doing what they were born to do, they make it look effortless.
 Abida Rasheed has found her calling and we felt blessed to experience a bit of time with her and her family.

 In our next post, we’ll share more about her home city, Kozhikode (Calicut), and then we’ll share her wonderful recipes.
 If you are interested in a cooking lesson with Abida, contact her through the link to her Facebook page at the beginning of this story.
+We’ll leave you with a few video clips to give you a little glimpse of Abida in action.

-During this period of COVID-19, we are happy to offer our blog as a form of armchair travel.
-When it is safe to travel again, we sincerely hope you’ll venture forth and experience all these wonderful Faces, Places and Plates for yourself! – Karen and Pauli-Ann.
+We sincerely hope you’ll venture forth and experience all these wonderful Faces, Places and Plates for yourself! – Karen and Pauli-Ann.

 Thank you to Abida Rasheed for making us feel part of her family while she hosted us during our stay in Kozhikode in 2017.